MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 # Save Outlook activities to your CRM

 Sellers often need to capture emails and meetings that are related to their sales activities.
 In the past, you might have recorded the details in a paper notebook.
 Today, you're more likely to use a customer relationship management (CRM) system like Dynamics 365 or Salesforce.
 However, it's still tedious and time-consuming to manually update the CRM with the details of your Outlook interactions with leads and customers.
-Fortunately, Sales app can do it for you so that you can focus on selling.
+Fortunately, the Sales app can do it for you so that you can focus on selling.

 When an email or meeting is saved to the CRM, the **Sales** side pane shows the following information: